Artificial Intelligence - Pacman Capture The Flag

 To use any classical planning solver, we need a well-defined problem domain PDDL file.
 So, we have created a domain file from the perspective of our defensive agent.
 The predicates of our implementation can be stated as follows.

-• Predicate for whether our defensive agent is at a particular location loc or not.
+- Predicate for whether our defensive agent is at a particular location

-• Predicate for whether there is an enemy at a particular location loc or not.
+or not. - Predicate for whether there is an enemy at a particular location

 Similarly, we can represent actions for our offensive agent using the table shown below.